dev-gian/tlg-icons/README.md

 Yes.
 It makes sure the syntax remains clean and bug-free.
 It also handles duo-tone icons.

 ### Can I change the icons color?
 Yes.
-Changing the `color` property of any icon will do the trick.
+Changing the `color` property of any icon or parent will do the trick.
 This also works for duotone icons.
-Speaking of which, you can also specify a different color by altering either the `:before` or `:after` pseudo-elements.
+Speaking of which, you can also specify a different color and opacity by altering either the `:before` or `:after` pseudo-elements.

 ### There is an unexpected bug, what can I do?
 Feel free to drop a line at hello@ggdesign.it